F87 BMW M2 (2015-2021) review – ride and handling

 The last of its generation, the M2 is a throwback to a golden age of small, rear-wheel-drive performance models from Munich

-The 2-series has been totally reworked to create the M2; compared to an M235i, it’s 8mm lower, the front track is 58mm wider, the rear is 45mm wider and wheelbase is 3mm longer.
-The M3/4’s front and rear aluminium suspension is carried over to the M2 too, and the rear axle remains solidly mounted just as on the bigger M car.
-On top of this little lot the Competition adds strut and bulkhead braces from the M4, plus stiffer ball joints in place of the old rubber bushes in the rear axle.
+The F22-generation 2-series coupe was been totally reworked to create the F87 M2., It’s 8mm lower, the front track is 58mm wider, the rear is 45mm wider and wheelbase is 3mm longer.
+The F82 M4’s front and rear aluminium suspension is carried over to the M2, and the rear axle remains solidly mounted just as on bigger M car.
+On top of this little lot the Competition added strut and bulkhead braces from the M4, plus stiffer ball joints in place of the old rubber bushes in the rear axle.

-The M2’s ride is firm, without switchable dampers (none of the driving modes change the dampers, and they can’t be adjusted individually either) it stays firm all the time.
-On rough UK roads there are times you wish for a little more compliancy, but the upside is that the old car's slightly wayward rear axle feels more tied down and precise now.
+The M2’s ride is firm, and the early cars came without switchable dampers, so it was firm all the time.
+On rough UK roads there are times you wish for a little more compliancy, but the upside is that where the old 1M's rear axle felt slightly wayward, on all M2s it was better tied down.
 It’s only on the worst roads that the M2 can start get a little frisky, the short wheelbase causing the car to pitch around a little.
+This was improved with the arrival of the CS, which not only added adjustable dampers, but also made the whole suite of variable powertrain and chassis modes individually selectable – something we take for granted in modern BMW M models.

 If you judge your speed well and brake late into a corner, you can start to feel the car want to rotate simply on turn-in.
 It doesn’t break traction, or even transition into oversteer, but you get a sense of how nimble the M2 is.